 Acting on emotion and buying or selling stock based on movement in the market — or trying to time the market — is not a solid investing strategy.
 Instead, try dollar-cost-averaging, which is when you invest your money evenly and routinely over a longer period of time.

-Snapping up the buzziest new IPO might be tempting, and it can certainly make investing feel exciting.
-However, experts generally recommend against picking and choosing individual stocks to invest in — not to mention you should generally try to leave your emotions out of the equation.
+Snapping up the buzziest new IPO might be tempting, and can certainly make investing feel exciting.
+However, experts generally recommend against picking and choosing individual stocks to invest in.

 Another major mistake that new investors can make is not respecting their risk tolerance, and either taking on too much or too little risk.
 Your risk tolerance is based on an array of factors, like your time horizon and personal comfort level, and it should be the basis for the asset allocation of your portfolio.